Main illustration: Henri Campeã

 - Sales: Be able to route prospects to our self-service flow or the most appropriate team within Sales, e.g. startups, SMB, MME, based on well-defined customer segments.

-- Support: Route support questions to the right channels, e.g. Answer Bot, our help center, or a support rep, to improve customer and business outcomes.
+- Support: Route support questions to the right channels, e.g. Resolution Bot, our help center, or a support rep, to improve customer and business outcomes.

 - Product: Know which product requests and feedback matter most to which customers and prioritize accordingly, rather than by volume alone.